AliA1997/CryptoVapes/frontend/BEST CODING PRACTICES.md

 * Reuse classes
 * For sass import all sass files in the index.sass.
 * Try to use vw, vh or % for you width's and height.
 For example 100% instead of 640px.
+* (Optional) Use distinct background color temporarily when adjusting padding or margin of container.

 ## Redux
 * It should hold global state, but not all state.